Enteee/duckpond.ch/_drafts/tofu-for-containers.md

 ---
 layout: post
+title: TOFU for Containers
 categories: []
 keywords: []
 ---

 Running containers behind a HTTPS scanning proxy can be tricky.
-The proxy will send a certificate which is not trusted by the container, with the effect of breaking the internet for the container.
+The proxy will send a certificate which is not trusted by the container with the effect of breaking the internet.

 ![broken internet](/static/posts/tofu-for-containers/broken-internet.gif)

 There are three possible ways how to make the internet work again:

 * Disable SSL/TLS certificate chain verification
-* Forward and install the scanning certificate inside the container
+* Forward and install the scanning certificate
 * Implement Trust On First Use (TOFU)

 In case you decide to disable certificate chain verification, I hope your code reviewing fellow just silently gets up from his desk and punches you in the face.
-Because you deserve it. **NEVER EVER DO THIS!**
+Because you deserve it.
+**NEVER EVER DO THIS!**

 On the other hand, doing the right thing, forwarding and installing the certificate inside the container can be tricky.
-Because in order to achivet this, there are steps needed by the image maintiner as well as the poor soul running the container.
+Because in order to achive this, there are steps needed by the image maintiner as well as the poor soul running the container.
 Woudln't it be nice if you don't need to worry about certificates when deploying a container?

 TOFU can be a good trade-off between security and usability.
-The idea is simple: Early on we try to reach out to the internet and simply trust every certificate that we get in response.
+The idea is simple: Early on, we try to reach out to the internet and simply trust every certificate that we get in response.
 TOFU then caches those certificate and ensures that subsequent connections are secure.

-Well, yes, this is not secure as well.
+Well, yes, this is not perfectly secure as well.
 An attacker could make you trust a certificate if they are able to intercept the very first connection attempt made by TOFU.
 But in practice this deemed to be quite difficult, especially for long running containers.
 Also, there are other protocols which implement TOFU successful.

 ```sh
 $ ssh duckpond.ch